egoist/poi/README.md

 ## Usage

-You can use full-featured ES2015+ and PostCSS with CSSNext in you Vue apps.
+You can use full-featured ES2015+ and PostCSS with CSSNext in your Vue apps.

 ```bash
 # build ./src/index.js